 Leaving the Christian school at which I had taught for seven years was difficult.
 I was devastated by all that had taken place, but I also knew God was leading me to homeschool my own two kids.
 I researched homeschool vs public school and knew that public school wouldn’t be an option.

-Making the decision to homeschool meant taking a $25,000 cut in pay for our household, and we had just built a house.
+Deciding to homeschool meant taking a $25,000 cut in pay for our household, and we had just built a house.
 But we continued to move forward, trusting that God will provide.

 So, we contacted the home school association, ordered some books, and began our home school journey.
 Over the next three years, our lifestyle drastically changed.